Andover railway station (England): Services

+There are also a limited number of services between London Waterloo and Yeovil Pen Mill via Westbury.

+On Sundays, service is similar, although the slower services are instead diverted to serve Reading rather than London Waterloo.

 Layout

 The entrances are on the south side of the station, which consists of a ticket office, a heated waiting room, three self-service ticket machines, a small counter selling hot drinks outside the station, a bike locker, and a small shop.
 There are four entrances – one to the east of the ticket office, used when it is closed; the ticket office itself; an entrance to the west of the ticket office that was formerly used for a drinks van (now relocated to the counter outside the station); and one from the car park.
-This side of the station is platform 2, with trains going west to Salisbury and Exeter St Davids.
+This side of the station is platform 2, with trains going west to Salisbury and Exeter St. Davids.

 Through a step-free subway immediately adjacent to the third entrance as listed above is platform 1, an island platform, which has trains going east to Basingstoke and London.
-Platform 1 has a waiting room, toilets and a passenger assistance office.
+Platform 1 has a waiting room, toilets, and a passenger assistance office.

 There are two disused platforms.
-The first is a bay platform on the east side of platform 2, which used to serve as the platform to Redbridge on the Sprat and Winkle Line until the line was closed.
-The trackbed is still clearly visible, but the track itself has been removed.
+The first is a bay platform on the east side of platform 2, which used to serve as the platform to Romsey on the Sprat and Winkle Line until the line was closed.
 The second is on the other side of the island to platform 1, which used to serve as the platform to Swindon on the Midland and South Western Junction Railway.
-This platform still has track, as it is still used for military purposes to link with the depot in Ludgershall.
+This platform still has tracks, as it is still used for military purposes to link with the depot in Ludgershall.
 Beyond this are disused sidings.